quipper/circleci-env/README.md

 ### Write secret variable

-To encrypt secret variable and write it to file, use `valut write` command.
+To encrypt secret variable and write it to file, use `vault write` command.

 ```sh
 $ export CIRCLECI_ENV_PASSWORD=xxx